estuary/flow/site/docs/reference/Connectors/materialization-connectors/Elasticsearch.md

 To use this connector, you'll need:

 * An Elastic cluster with a known [endpoint](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html#send-requests-to-elasticsearch)
-  * If the cluster is on the Elastic Cloud, you'll need an Elastic user with a role that grants all privileges on indices in the cluster.
+  * If the cluster is on the Elastic Cloud, you'll need an Elastic user with a role that grants all privileges on indices you plan to materialize to within the cluster.
     See Elastic's documentation on [defining roles](https://www.elastic.co/guide/en/elasticsearch/reference/current/defining-roles.html#roles-indices-priv) and
     [security privileges](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices).
 * At least one Flow collection